 ‘Reasonably accessible’ does not mean the knowledge must be available for free.
 Knowledge that is reasonably accessible on commercial terms is considered publicly available.
 Some knowledge may not be reasonably accessible through commercial means.
 For example, knowledge may be disclosed in a granted patent, but cannot be licenced from the patent owner on reasonable terms.

 Deducible by a competent professional in the relevant field.
-The ‘competent professional’ is a hypothetical person with ordinary knowledge and experience in the relevant scientific or technological field.
-The competent professional possesses relevant skills and experience and/or relevant qualifications, and understands common practices for solving common problems in the field.
+The ‘competent professional’ is a hypothetical person with ordinary knowledge about and experience in the relevant scientific or technological field.
+They possess relevant skills and/or qualifications to participate in that field, and are aware of the current state of knowledge in the field.
+They also have access to up-to-date knowledge, including publicly and generally available resources such as the internet, relevant industry journals and other professionals.

 ‘Deducible by a competent professional’ means that a competent professional, faced with the scientific or technological uncertainty in question, could resolve the uncertainty without undertaking a systematic course of investigation.
 They do not have to be able to resolve the uncertainty off the top of their head, but can use their knowledge and abilities to resolve the uncertainty without undertaking a systematic course of investigation.